oracle-livelabs/sprints/data-management/sprint-ogg-emp-discover-classic-cli/sprint-ogg-emp-discover-classic-cli.md

 </copy>
 ```

-The `configFile` (here `input.conf`file) contains the following parameters:
+The `configFile` (here `input.conf`file) contains the following mandatory parameters:

 * host - Hostname of Oracle GoldenGate Monitor Agent.
 For example, `localhost`
 * port - Port of Oracle GoldenGate Monitor Agent.
 * user - Username to connect to Oracle GoldenGate Monitor Agent.
 For example, *empuser*.
 * password - Password to connect to Oracle GoldenGate Monitor Agent.
 * agentURL - Enterprise Manager Agent URL.
 For example, `https://localhost:<em-agent-port>/emd/main/`.
 * targetNamePrefix - Enter the target name prefix.
 For example, `test_env_orcl_src`.
 The target name prefix is appended with colon (":") and this gets prefixed to all target names.
 For example, `test_env_orcl_src:targetName`.
-This is an optional field.
+This is an optional parameter.

 ### Video Preview